What Is Rubella?

 Babies who’ll be traveling to a country where rubella is common can get vaccinated as early as 6 months old.

-If you're a woman of childbearing age and you haven't been vaccinated, get the MMR vaccine at least 1 month before you get pregnant.
+If you're of childbearing age and you haven't been vaccinated, get the MMR vaccine at least 1 month before you get pregnant.
 This is most important if you plan to travel to countries where rubella spreads.

 Vaccination against rubella is normally provided as a combination vaccine, called the MMR (measles-mumps-rubella) vaccine.
 It could also include the vaccine against chickenpox (varicella), which is called the MMRV vaccine.
 It's recommended that children get the vaccine between 12 and 15 months of age and again between ages 4 and 6 years.

 When you get the vaccine, you're protected against rubella for life.

 If you've received the vaccine and have a baby, your baby is protected against rubella for 6 to 8 months.
 Getting the vaccine can prevent rubella during future pregnancies.